-Therefore at least one of your choices must be French, German or Spanish.
+If you are on the Nurture Curriculum Pathway you may undertake a language if you wish.
+For all other students at least one of your choices must be French, German or Spanish.

 Where can I find help?

 There are various sources of information that will help you to sort out your ideas and make the right choices for you.
 Parents, family, form tutor, subject teachers, Careers Advisors, the school's Learning Resource Centre and students who have already studied the courses are all points of reference.
 In addition you may like to access a range of advisory websites by clicking on the links section of the school website and highlighting the Careers icon.